Canon 6D vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Olympus E-M5 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 6D: